-- Consignment notes are not issued where hazardous waste is managed onsite by the producer or same operator. - Certain types of hazardous waste may not be consigned by the producer if the producer is unaware that the waste is to be dealt with as hazardous waste.
+- Consignment notes are not always issued where hazardous waste is managed on the site of production by the producer or managed on the same site by the same operator. - Certain types of hazardous waste may not be consigned by the producer if the producer is unaware that the waste is to be dealt with, and so classified, as hazardous waste.
 Therefore, such waste may only be recorded on receipt at a site with an Environmental Permit which is required to record and report inputs to the Environment Agency.
-These records are aggregated into the annual Waste Data Interrogator (WDI) released by the Environment Agency some 18 months later.
-For example, End of Life Vehicles, which are classed as hazardous waste, will often not be consigned to a vehicle depollution site because the producer (the owner of the vehicle) does not consider it to be hazardous waste and hence it is not recorded in the HWI.
+These site records are aggregated into the annual Waste Data Interrogator (WDI) released by the Environment Agency.
+For example, End of Life Vehicles, which are classed as hazardous waste, will often not be consigned to a vehicle de-pollution site as hazardous waste because the producer (the owner of the vehicle) does not consider it to be hazardous waste and hence it is not recorded in the HWI.
 However, on acceptance at the de-pollution site, it would be recorded as hazardous waste as an input to a site with an Environmental Permit.

-Both of the above cases result in under-reporting in the HWI of actual hazardous waste arisings.
-However, to a certain extent this is balanced by aspects of the hazardous waste consignment process that may result in double counting in the HWI which leads to over-reporting.
-For example, if waste is moved to an intermediate management site within Kent and then moved on to a further site it will be consigned twice and so reported twice.
-Also, the person consigning hazardous waste may not have facilities to precisely measure the quantity of waste being consigned so may estimate the amount per load.
+Both of the above cases may result in under-reporting in the HWI of actual hazardous waste arisings.
+However, to a certain extent this is balanced by aspects of the hazardous waste consignment process that may result in over-reporting.
+Two ways in which over-reporting may occur are as follows:

+- Double counting in the HWI may occur when a single load of hazardous waste is managed at more than one site, for example, if waste is moved to an intermediate waste management site within Kent and then moved on to a further waste management site it will be consigned twice and so reported twice. - The person or company consigning hazardous waste may not have facilities to precisely measure the quantity of waste being consigned so may estimate the amount per load.
 This may result in a discrepancy between the quantity recorded as having been consigned and the quantity actually recorded at the receiving site which would normally have a reliable measurement method such as a weighbridge.

-In light of the limitations associated with sole reliance on the HWI data, a number of datasets have been accessed to generate estimates of hazardous waste arisings for Kent as follows:
+In light of the limitations associated with sole reliance on the HWI data, a number of datasets have been accessed to improve the accuracy of estimates of hazardous waste arisings for Kent as follows:

-- 1. The EA Hazardous Waste Interrogator 2020 movements. - 2.
-The EA Waste Data Interrogator 2020 inputs to permitted management sites. - 3.
-The EA Waste Data Interrogator 2020 outputs from permitted management sites.
+1. The EA Hazardous Waste Interrogator 2020 - movements.

+- 2. The EA Waste Data Interrogator 2020 inputs to permitted management sites. - 3.
+The EA Waste Data Interrogator 2020 outputs from permitted management sites. - 4.
+The EA Pollution Inventory